 Due to their large size and weight, commercial trucks can be deadly if involved in an accident on the road.
 They can result not only in personal injury and death, but material damage to vehicles, roads and even private property.

 If you or a loved one has been seriously injured in a truck accident, please contact Greenberg & Ruby, LLP today to discuss your case.
-We provide exceptional representation to secure the maximum possible compensation necessary for your truck accident case.
+They provide exceptional representation to secure the maximum possible compensation necessary for your truck accident case.